 Electrical conduit and pipes are perfect runways for rodents to travel high above floor level inside your warehouse.
 A simple way to adjust to this travel pattern is by commonly rotating any highly stacked product to discourage nesting.
 On the ground level, rodents will find openings through loading docks, open doors, and cracks and crevices.
 Make sure to keep all doors closed and seal any exterior openings to prevent pest entry.
 Additionally, keep product stored off the floor, and at least 18 inches away from the wall to allow for an inspection lane.

 Is there a hole in a bag of product?
 Are you finding rub marks on pipes or electrical conduit?
 Do you know what rub marks even are?
 Communicate with your pest management provider to learn what pest evidence may look like within your facility.
 Signs of pest presence can range from droppings to insect casings, rub marks to chewed wires, product damage and more.
 Educating employees to identify pest evidence and encouraging them to report it to management will be essential to your pest management program.

 5. Partner with your pest management provider.

-Pest management is a team effort – you know your facility in and out, and pest technicians know how best to prevent pests.
+Lastly, pest management is a team effort – you know your facility in and out, and pest technicians know how best to prevent pests.
 Successful pest management is contingent upon this strong relationship.
-Be sure to report any findings to your provider, and your provider should in turn make you aware of any conditions that could make your facility vulnerable to pest infestations.
+Therefore, be sure to report any findings to your provider, and your provider should in turn make you aware of any conditions that could make your facility vulnerable to pest infestations.